 Type 2 Conformance: RAAML View specification conformance.
 A tool demonstrating view specification conformance shall implement the views specified in RAAML specification.

-A tool vendor may choose to implement one method supported by the specification (FMEA, FTA, STPA, GSN, ISO 26262 or RBD) and claim conformance to it.
+A tool vendor may choose to implement one method supported by the specification (FMEA, FTA, STPA, GSN, ISO 26262, RBD or FHA) and claim conformance to it.

 References